iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 ### 4.1 Notes

-In Zcash, value is carried by **notes**—the shielded equivalent of UTXOs.
+In Zcash, value is carried by **notes**, the shielded equivalent of UTXOs.
 A note is not a "coin" in the physical sense but a tuple of cryptographic values that represent spendable funds.

 #### Sprout Note Structure